JuliaData/Tables.jl/README.md

   * overload `Tables.rows` for your table type (e.g. `Tables.rows(t::MyTableType)`), and return an iterator of `Row`s.
 Where a `Row` type is any object with keys accessible via `getproperty(obj, key)` (like a NamedTuple type)

 * `Tables.ColumnAccess()`:
-  * overload `Tables.columns` for your table type (e.g. `Tables.columns(t::MyTableType)`), returning a collection of iterators, with individual column iterators accessible via column names by `getproperty(x, columnname)` (like a NamedTuple of Vectors, for examples)
+  * overload `Tables.columns` for your table type (e.g. `Tables.columns(t::MyTableType)`), returning a collection of iterators, with individual column iterators accessible via column names by `getproperty(x, columnname)` (a NamedTuple of Vectors, for example, would satisfy the interface)

 The final question is how `MyTableType` can be a "sink" for any other table type: